 - 10 ounces cherry or Campari tomatoes, halved (about 2 cups)

-- 1/2 small red onion (about 4 oz), thinly sliced into half circles
+- 1/2 small red onion, thinly sliced into half circles

 This charred corn salad recipe was quick, easy, and tasty!
 My husband and I loved this.
 Perfect for spring and summer.

 I didn’t have harissa on hand, nor the ingredients to make it, so I did some research and found sambal oelek is similar and I used that.
 It tasted great and packed some heat but was balanced by the tomatoes and sweet corn.
 Simple and tasty!
 Loved the flavor profile and it was so fresh.